 There are a number of possible responses to the blockers problem.
 One is to resist the intuition that physicalism is false at W in the circumstance described, even if we adopt Jackson's definition of physicalism.
-A different response is to adopt a formulation of physicalism that is weaker than supervenience physicalism; this is the strategy pursued in Leuenberger 2008.
-A third response is to say that what the blockers problem brings out is that there is a clear difference between two ways that physicalists have sought to respond for the epiphenomenal ectoplasm problem; in particular, if one adopts (5) rather than (4) as one's response to the epiphenomenal ectoplasm problem, this would have the advantage that it does not also face the blockers problem.
-For if the relation of the mental to the physical that obtains at W is one of weak necessity, then not only is physicalism false but it is also false that any world which is physical duplicate of W is a positive duplicate of W — at some physical duplicate worlds, for example, there will be no psychological properties at all.
+A different response is to adopt a formulation of physicalism that is weaker than supervenience physicalism; this strategy is pursued in Leuenberger 2008.
+A third response is to say that what the blockers problem brings out is that there is a difference between two ways that physicalists have sought to respond for the epiphenomenal ectoplasm problem; in particular, if one adopts (5) rather than (4) as one's response to the epiphenomenal ectoplasm problem, this would have the advantage that it does not also face the blockers problem.
+For if the relation of the mental to the physical that obtains at W is one of weak necessity, then not only is physicalism false but it is also false that any world which is a physical duplicate of W is a positive duplicate of W — at some physical duplicate worlds, for example, there will be no psychological properties at all.
 None of these responses are clearly correct however, and the proper treatment of the blockers problem (and indeed of the epiphenomenal ectoplasm problem, of which the blockers problem is a development) is an open question in the literature (For simplicity, I will continue with (1), rather than with either (4) or (5); nothing in what follows will turn on this choice.)

 We saw earlier that physicalism is intended as a very general claim about the nature of the world.
 Nevertheless, by far the most discussion of physicalism in the literature has been in the philosophy of mind.
 The reason for this is that it is in philosophy of mind that we find the most plausible and compelling arguments that physicalism is false.
 Indeed, as we will see later on, arguments about qualia and consciousness are usually formulated as arguments for the conclusion that physicalism is false.
 Thus, a lot of philosophy of mind is devoted to a discussion of physicalism.